smoky mountains

 3. Sugarlands Visitor Center

-The Clingmans Dome Visitor Contact Station is located at the Clingmans Dome trailhead, which is 7 miles off US-441 on the Clingmans Dome Road.
+The Kuwoihi Visitor Center is located at the Kuwohi trailhead, formerly known as Clingmans Dome, which is 7 miles off US-441 on the Clingmans Dome Road.
 This Smoky Mountain National Park Visitor Center features park information, a bookstore and shop, and public restrooms in the parking area.
-The facility is open from 10 am to 6 pm in April and May, 10 am to 4 pm from June to August, 10 am to 6 pm in September and October, and 9:30 am to 5 pm in November.
+The facility is open from 9:30 am to 6 pm for most of the year, 9:30 am to 5 pm in November, and closed during winter.

 Now since you know the details about each Smoky Mountain National Park Visitor Center, you know just where to go to begin your hiking adventure!
 If you want to start planning your next trip in advance, be sure to check out the top trails for hiking in the Smoky Mountains!